dostonhamrakulov/Connect-4-Artificial-Intelligence-In-Java/README.md

 # Doston Hamrakulov

 ## Connect4 with Artificial Intelligence
-Example of MinMax Algorithm to implement a game.
+Example of MiniMax Algorithm to implement a game.

 The project was developed through NetBeans IDE.